mayanka2313/mayanka2313.github.io/index.md

-# Mayank Arora's Portfolio

-Hello!
+# Hello World

-My name is Mayank Arora, I'm originally from the Bay Area I'm also a first-year student in the Computer Science Major at CSUF.
+This is my homepage!
+My name is Mayank Arora, a first-year student in the Computer Science Major at CSUF.

 ## Favorite CPSC 120L Labs